SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/audit-reports.md

 This report shows all actions performed by internal and external users in your environment.

-Selecting a single user provides insight into what they have been doing in the environment; from logging in to viewing a file.
+Selecting a single user provides insight into what they have been doing in the environment, from logging in to viewing a file.
    * If the admin or manager added or removed permissions for a particular user, this would also be shown in this report.